I wish I had asked charles this question. Why didn’t I?

 When he sat me down and told me this, I listened much like the scenario in my head.
 I didn’t panic.

 My mistake was that I never broached the subject again

 Being naive, I didn’t know that those feelings come back and that he had been struggling with depression.
 He never admitted to depression.
-(The anti depressant was prescribed for his anxiety).
+(The anti-depressant was prescribed for his anxiety).
 Even then.
-He said he felt OK– better even since he told me.
+He said he felt OK– better since he told me.
 He said he could never do that to us.

 I wrote this suicide attempt off too easily as a side effect of the medication and labeled that med in my files.
-I thought about it but was as unsure as Charles was what to call it.
+I thought about it but was as unsure what to call it.